-Acupuncture is the placing of thin, hair-like needles at specific points on the body to promote your body’s natural flow of energy (qi).
+Acupuncture is the treatment of placing of thin, hair-like needles at specific points on the body to promote your body’s natural flow of energy (qi).

-It’s believed that when your qi gets congested, you experience pain, discomfort, stress, or sickness.
+It’s believed that when your qi becomes congested, you experience pain, discomfort, stress, or sickness.

 But is there a more scientific explanation for why it could provide relief?